 - 1. Educate the public and stakeholders about the Every Student Succeeds Act (ESSA) and its potential impact on Arizona schools, parents, educators and students. - 2.
 Solicit 1) public input on ESSA to be used in the development and drafting of Arizona's ESSA Consolidated State Plan and 2) stakeholder input on ESSA to be used in the development and drafting of Arizona's ESSA Consolidated State Plan. - 3.
+Educate the public and stakeholders about the state's AZ Kids Can't Wait!
+Plan. - 4.
+Educate the public and obtain public input about the ESSA Consolidated State Plan and its relationship to the AZ Kids Can't Wait!
+Plan.

-Obtain public input about the ESSA Consolidated State Plan and its implementation. - 4.
-Go beyond the U.S. Department of Education's minimum communications requirements to ensure all stakeholders have an opportunity to provide meaningful feedback to the plan.
+5. Go beyond the U.S. Department of Education's minimum communications requirements to ensure all stakeholders have an opportunity to provide meaningful feedback to the plan.